Answering Your Season 6 Questions

 And I know that I

 so many medical records to go through, which was very unusual for these types of cases to have access to that, right?
+And the level of access that we had to the family was quite unusual this season.

 And again, you know, Sabrina as well and her perspective.

-And then, you know, later on, as we got into the issues surrounding Lisa's employment and what accountability there is for nonprofits, right?
+And then, you know, later on, as we got into the issues surrounding Lisa's employment and what accountability there is for nonprofits right so there were just so many

-I think, tentacles to this story that made it all around really difficult to report on.
+I think tentacles to this story that made it all around really difficult to report on.

 But perhaps one of the most comprehensive that we had as it related to kind of looking in depth at the system and systems that Lisa was able to take advantage of to perpetuate this abuse.
+Yeah.

 And I, one thing that I know both Mariah and I really appreciate about your review, your reviews of episodes, you know, when we're going through drafts and polishing them up,